 01 of 09

 You can make a range of realistic miniature pencils and pencil crayons using this method.
 The pencils are sized correctly for dollhouse scale, and they have the correct proportions.

 Miniature Paintbrushes or Paste Brushes

-For the art class you can make miniature paint brushes.
+For the art class, you can make miniature paint brushes.
 These brushes can be made in several styles and scales.
-I used my own hair for several of these.
-In a school setting leave some with paint gluing up the bristles for realism.
-If you make the same brushes as small as possible with shorter handles, you will have the 'old fashioned' paste brushes which can be set out with bottles of paste for schools scenes up to the 1960's.
+We used my own hair for several of these.
+In a school, setting leave some with paint gluing up the bristles for realism.
+If you make the same brushes as small as possible with shorter handles, you will have the 'old fashioned' paste brushes which can be set out with bottles of paste for schools scenes up to the 1960s.

 03 of 09